-The Editorial Policies of the Journal of Nutrition & Allied Health Sciences (JNAHS) reflect our strong commitment to upholding the highest standards of publication ethics and supporting research excellence.
-These policies are fundamental to our mission as a trustworthy publisher of open access journals to maintain editorial independence and ensure the integrity of our content.
-We strongly encourage authors to carefully review and adhere to these policies when submitting their manuscripts for consideration.
+The Editorial Policy of the Journal of Nutrition & Allied Health Sciences (JNAHS) reflects our strong commitment to upholding the highest standards of publication ethics and supporting research excellence.
+This policy is fundamental to our mission as a trustworthy publisher of open access journals to maintain editorial independence and ensure the integrity of our content.
+We strongly encourage authors to carefully review and adhere to this policy when submitting their manuscripts for consideration.

 Authors are advised to consult JNAHS's Guide for Authors for further guidance and support.